 The primary symptoms are redness, pain, and broken skin at the corners of the mouth.
 The corners of the mouth may bleed or become crusted over or scaly.
 Chapped lips and difficulty using your mouth for talking and eating are also possible symptoms of cheilosis.

-If you suspect you have cheilosis, check in with your oral health care team or with your regular doctor to confirm your suspicions.
-It’s a good idea to make sure you don’t have a different cause for the irritation and the corners of your mouth, and your oral care team can help you with that.
+If you suspect you have cheilosis, check with your oral health care team or your regular doctor to confirm your suspicions.
+It’s a good idea to make sure you don’t have a different cause for the irritation around the corners of your mouth, which your oral care team can help you with.
 It’s also important to determine the cause of cheilosis so you can select a treatment that will work for your specific case.

 Treatment for cheilosis depends on your specific cause of the condition.
 If you have cheilosis from poorly fitting dentures or braces, having your dentures or braces adjusted can provide relief.
 If thumb-sucking or other oral habits are the underlying cause, it’s important to change the behaviors to allow the skin at the corners of the mouth to clear up.

-If an oral infection is causing the problem, your doctor or dentist can prescribe a cream, either an anti-fungal agent or an antibiotic to be applied to the broken skin until the condition clears up.
-In the case of anemia or other nutrient deficiency, a vitamin supplement, diet changes, or both will help clear up cheilosis.
+If an oral infection is causing the problem, your doctor or dentist can prescribe a cream—either an anti-fungal agent or an antibiotic—to be applied to the broken skin until the condition clears up.
+In the case of anemia or another nutrient deficiency, a vitamin supplement, diet changes, or both will help clear up cheilosis.
 If it’s an allergic reaction or irritation, you will need to avoid the irritating substance.
 A topical steroid to reduce inflammation may also be helpful when treating cheilosis.

 If you have any condition that is negatively impacting your oral health, don’t hesitate!
 Reach out to your oral care team and find out what’s causing your oral health issues.
 They will not only be able to help you identify what’s making you uncomfortable, but they will also be able to suggest treatments to improve your health and comfort.